Last updated on July 25th, 2023 at 01:21 pm

-If you are shopping for a Class C RV specifically and are hoping to have enough horsepower to tow your boat behind you, there are some considerations you should think about before making your final purchase.
+If you are shopping for a Class C RV specifically and are hoping to have enough horsepower to tow your boat behind you, there are some considerations worth thinking about before making your final purchase.
 Let’s go over some of those top categories now.

-While shopping for a Class C RV, you will also need to be shopping for the right type of hitch to tow your boat.
+While shopping for a Class C RV, you will also need to be shopping for the right type of hitch for towing your boat.
 Towing should always be taken seriously, as loading your RV or boat wrong can result in uneven weight distribution and dangerous driving conditions.

-However, it is more than possible to tow a boat with your Class C, and your RV manufacturer should be aware of the different types of hitches available for a Class C rig.
-You will need to know the type of receiver you need for your boat so that it can be properly hooked up.
+However, it’s more than possible to tow a boat with your Class C, and your RV manufacturer should be aware of the different types of hitches available for a Class C rig.
+You’ll need to know the type of receiver needed for your boat so it can be hooked up properly.

-Many Class Cs come with a hitch already installed, but you may have to do some shopping for yourself if you purchase a Class C without a hitch.
-This can be complicated, but it is a simpler process with the help of an RV manufacturer and knowing your various weights.
+Many Class Cs come standard with a hitch already installed, but you may have to do some independent shopping if you purchase a Class C without a hitch.
+This can be complicated, but it’s a simpler process with the help of an RV manufacturer and knowing your various weights.

-Knowing the weight of your boat is key to much of your RV shopping- I recommend weighing your boat before you begin browsing, or do reach out to your boat’s manufacturer and ask them how much your boat weighs, if possible.
+Knowing the weight of your boat is key to much of your RV shopping- I recommend weighing your boat before you begin browsing or reach out to your boat’s manufacturer and ask them how much your boat weighs, if possible.

-However, you may be hoping for a more spacious rig if you are planning on travelling with many people.
-The amount of campers you plan on travelling with will also directly affect your weight capacity and towing capacity.
+However, you may be hoping for a more spacious rig if you are planning on traveling with many people.
+The number of campers you plan on traveling with will also directly affect both the weight capacity and towing capacity.

 The most important part of shopping for any type of RV?
-The floor plan and layout options available for you.
-You may have specific needs in mind that not every RV can fill: bunk beds, a spacious and luxurious bathroom, a master bedroom suite.
+The floor plan and layout options available.
+You may have specific needs in mind not every RV can fill such as bunk beds, a spacious and luxurious bathroom, or a master bedroom suite.

 These features exist in RVs, even the smallest Class Cs.
 However, a layout that suits your needs can make or break your RV purchase in the end.
-The amount of people you are hoping to travel with comes into question again- you’ll want a layout that works for everyone.
+The number of people you’re hoping to travel with comes into question again- you’ll want a layout that works for everyone.

 While the floor plan won’t affect your Class C RV’s ability to tow a boat, it will absolutely affect your time indoors.
 Camping is all about getting outside and enjoying yourself, but having a functional layout when it comes time to retire for the night is key.

-Some campgrounds will have separate boat parking so that you can unhitch your boat and fit into your RV site.
-But this will not always be the case.
+Some campgrounds have separate boat parking so you can unhitch your boat and fit into the RV site, but this isn’t always the case.
 You may have even more trouble fitting a passenger vehicle at your site along with your boat and rig.

 Plus, the longer the RV, the trickier it gets to drive.
-While Class Cs are loaded with safety features, it gets complicated if you are towing as well.
-You may want to practice towing your rig if it is long and cumbersome.
+While Class Cs are loaded with safety features, it gets complicated if you’re towing as well.
+You may want to practice towing your rig if it’s long and cumbersome.

-There are a lot of RVer opinions regarding the choice between a gas or diesel motorhome.
+There are lots of RVer opinions regarding the choice between a gas or diesel motorhome.
 Depending on the size of your boat, you may not have much of a choice in the matter (diesel rigs always have a higher towing capacity).

 Passenger Vehicle Needs

-If you are towing a boat with your Class C RV, then you obviously can’t tow your passenger vehicle as well.
-If you are hoping to have your regular car with you while you are camping, I don’t blame you.
-It makes going to the store much easier, and you can leave your RV hooked up.
+If you are towing a boat with your Class C RV, you obviously can’t also tow your passenger vehicle.
+If you’re hoping to have your regular car with you while camping, I don’t blame you.
+It makes going to the store much easier, and you can leave your RV hooked up while you’re out.

-However, if you don’t have a second driver travelling with you, there is no possible way for you to drive your Class C, tow your boat, and have a passenger car with you.
-This is something to consider if you are a single person, or an adult travelling with kids.
+However, if you don’t have a second driver traveling with you, there’s no possible way for you to drive your Class C, tow your boat, and have a passenger car with you.
+This is something to consider if you are a single person, or an adult traveling with kids.

 Finally, knowing your budget before shopping for the best Class C RV for towing a boat is always a good idea.
-Many Class Cs are expensive these days, though not nearly as much as some Class B’s.
+Many Class Cs are expensive these days, though not nearly as much as some Class B RVs.

-However, if you are shopping for a large rig or a diesel motorhome, you may want to expect to pay a pretty penny.
+However, if you are shopping for a large rig or a diesel motorhome, you’ll want to expect to pay a pretty penny.
 Having a realistic budget and financing option is always a good idea, no matter what rig you end up going with!

-Curious what some reliable brands might be for towing a boat?
-Here are some of my top picks these days, and these brands are great to keep an eye out for, whether you are planning on buying or perhaps even renting an RV!
+Curious about what some reliable brands might be for towing a boat?
+Here are some of my top picks these days, and the brands below are great to keep an eye out for, whether you’re planning on buying or perhaps even renting an RV!

-Known for being budget friendly like Winnebago, Thor is proving to be another reliable brand in the RV world.
-Plus their Super C diesel engines make for a luxurious RV; they only have two diesel engine models, but they are both winners, and capable of towing a boat.
+Known for being budget-friendly like Winnebago, Thor is proving to be another reliable brand in the RV world.
+Plus their Super C diesel engines make for a luxurious RV; they only have two diesel engine models, but both are winners and capable of towing a boat.